futel/asteriskserver/asteriskserver/README-assets.md

 # Audio assets

+Note: these steps are for reference only, all of the actions should be performed by the build/deploy steps.
+This should be verified, and then this cdocument can be removed.
+Probably the only things remaining are cleaning and requirements.

 We want to normalize audio for the maximum volume and get it into a format the asterisk can read.

 See [audio formats](https://wiki.asterisk.org/wiki/display/AST/Asterisk+10+Codecs+and+Audio+Formats)